• USD

 Sabie Game Reserve

 In 1898, the initiative of Jakob-Louis van Wyk, R.K.
-Loveday, and President Paul Kruger to establish a 'government wildlife park,' the area between the Sabie and Crocodile rivers, was proclaimed the Sabie Game Reserve.
-This area now comprises the Southern third of the modern park.
+Loveday, and President Paul Kruger to establish a government wildlife park led to the proclamation of the area between the Sabie and Crocodile rivers as the Sabie Game Reserve.
+This area now comprises the southern third of the modern park.
 The first official warden, Scottish-born Major James Stevenson-Hamilton, was appointed by Sir Godfrey Lagden in 1902.
-Harry Wolhuter and Thomas Duke became the Sabie Game Reserve's first rangers, posted at present-day Pretoriuskop and Lower Sabie.
-At the same time, Stevenson-Hamilton operated headquarters at the Sabie Bridge (present-day Skukuza).
+Harry Wolhuter and Thomas Duke became the Sabie Game Reserve’s first rangers, posted at present-day Pretoriuskop and Lower Sabie, while Stevenson-Hamilton operated headquarters at the Sabie Bridge (present-day Skukuza).

 Shingwedzi Game Reserve

-In 1903, the Shingwedzi Game Reserve (which now forms part of northern Kruger) was proclaimed and added to Stevenson-Hamilton's list of responsibilities.
-He appointed Major AA Fraser as the reserve's first head ranger in 1904.
+In 1903, the Shingwedzi Game Reserve (now part of northern Kruger) was proclaimed and added to Stevenson-Hamilton’s responsibilities.
+He appointed Major A.A.
+Fraser as the reserve’s first head ranger in 1904.

 Kruger National Park

 In 1926, the National Parks Act was passed.
-The reserves were fused and expanded into forging the Kruger National Park.
+The reserves were fused and expanded to form the Kruger National Park.
 The first three tourist cars accessed the park in 1927, with numbers swelling to 180 in 1928 and 850 in 1929.
 In the 1940s, the Greek royal family and King George II visited Kruger.

-Vestiges of yesteryear survive throughout the park, from the Albasini ruins (the original home of the area's first European settler) near the Phabeni gate and prospectors' graves in the south to the site of Wolhuter's lion attack and the Masorini archaeological site in the north.
-From the near-extinction of several species to the ongoing battle against poaching, Kruger Park and its champions have braved many challenges in its evolution toward the distinguished reserve as it exists today.
+Vestiges of yesteryear survive throughout the park, from the Albasini ruins near the Phabeni gate and prospectors’ graves in the south to the site of Wolhuter’s lion attack and the Masorini archaeological site in the north.
+From the near-extinction of several species to the ongoing battle against poaching, Kruger and its champions have faced many challenges on the way to becoming the distinguished reserve it is today.

 Terrain & Vegetation